t0mr4nd0m/hytale.immersivehud/README.md

   >   macOS: ~/Library/Application Support/Hytale/UserData/Mods

-### 2. Start your server
+### 2. Start Hytale
-- Launch your Hytale server and activate the mod
+- Launch your Hytale and activate the mod

 ### 3. You're done
-The HUD will now dynamically hide or show based on gameplay actions and conditions.
+- The HUD will now dynamically hide or show based on gameplay actions and conditions.

 ---